-Your company culture is no small part of your organization’s success.
+What are the best words to describe company culture?
+It’s a question every organization should ask.
+Company culture is a big part of your organization’s success, so it’s important that you understand how to define it.
 Culture sets the tone for everything your team does, directly affecting employee engagement and productivity.
 As a result, the quality of your company culture impacts your bottom line — for better or worse.

 Company culture is defined as a set of values, expectations, and practices that guide your team each day.
 You can observe culture through the actions of managers and employees, but sometimes it’s difficult to describe or quantify.
 It’s not just a mission statement or statement of values, though these can help show what you want your culture to be.